hippylib/hippylibx/CONTRIBUTING.md

 - A new feature should be important enough that at least one person, the proposer, is willing to work on it and be its champion.

-- The proposer creates a branch for the new feature (with suffix `-dev`), off the `master` branch, or another existing feature branch, for example:
+- The proposer creates a branch for the new feature (with suffix `-dev`), off the `main` branch, or another existing feature branch, for example:

 ```
 # Clone assuming you have setup your ssh keys on GitHub: